mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/advanced.rst

     </center>

 The following image shows the reconstructed environment map at each step.
 Unobserved regions are unaffected by gradient steps and remain white.
-Note that this image is still fairly noisy and even contains some negative (!) regions.
-It is important to note that the optimization problem defined above is highly ambiguous due to the loss of information that occurs in the forward rendering model above.
-The solution we found optimizes the objective well (i.e. the rendered image matches the target), but the reconstructed texture may not match our expectation.
-In such a case, it may be advisable to introduce further regularization (non-negativity, smoothness, etc.).

 .. raw:: html